awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 ### Tables Per Account<a name="limits-tables-per-account"></a>

-For any AWS account, there is an initial limit of 256 tables per AWS Region\.
+For any AWS account, there is an initial quota of 256 tables per AWS Region\.

-To request a service limit increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
+To request a service quota increase, see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.

 ## Global Tables<a name="gt-limits-throughput"></a>

-AWS places some default limits on the throughput you can provision or utilize when using global tables\.
+AWS places some default quotas on the throughput you can provision or utilize when using global tables\.

 |  | On\-Demand | Provisioned |